 [A Description of Westminster Bridge, by Charles Labelye, 1751, p.
 7]

 In 1741, construction of a Westminster Bridge in stone commenced, and James King was appointed again to erect the wooden centres on which the stone arches would be laid.
-He used the same system of tangent and radial trussing for his wooden arched centres as he had employed in the earlier failed wooden bridge.
+He used the same system of tangent-and-radial trussing for his wooden arched centres as he had employed in his earlier design for a wooden bridge.
 This design permitted shipping to pass under the arches while they were being erected.

 Etheridge took over the work at Westminster after King’s death in 1744.